Best microSD Cards for Amazon Fire Tablet

 The Amazon Fire Tablet is a great investment, but it tends to run out of space quickly.
 Here are some ways to expand it without breaking the bank.

+Updated June, 2017: Updated some pricing and added note of new models beginning to ship.
+These are still the best microSD cards for your Fire tablet!

-Whether you got a Fire Tablet for yourself or your kids, you've probably noticed that the internal storage doesn't go very far.
-You can easily fill it up with some games, a few apps and media, which is a bit disappointing.
+Whether you have a Fire Tablet for yourself or your kids, you've probably noticed that the internal storage doesn't go very far.
+You can easily fill it up with some games, a few apps, and media, which is a bit disappointing.
 Instead of trying to figure out what to delete, and how to better manage the storage, why not make things easier and add a microSD card so it can hold more?

 There are tons of great microSD cards out there, and not all of them are expensive.
-Depending on your needs you can get cards with as little as 8GB or as much as 200GB.
-Picking the right card can be difficult, but here are some great options you will want to consider.
+Depending on your needs, you can get cards with as little as 8GB or as much as 200GB.
+Whether you are waiting for your brand new Amazon Fire tablet to arrive, or are using the previous generation, here are some great options you will want to consider.

 SanDisk 64GB microSD

-SanDisk is a well-known brand when it comes to portable storage, and its cards are nearly always highly recommended.
+SanDisk is a well-known brand when it comes to portable storage, and its cards are almost always highly recommended.
 The company offers a bunch of different cards in different storage capacities, and this one is specifically made for the Fire Tablets and Fire TV.
 For most of what you will do with your Fire Tablet, the microSDXC UHS-I will be fast enough to meet your needs.
 It may take a few minutes longer for the initial transfer of information to the card, but after that, you won't notice much of a difference.

 With 64GB of extra storage, you'll easily be able to install a ton of new apps, save music and movies locally to access whenever you want, and much more.
-Priced at $15, it's hard to find a much better value than this microSD card.
+Priced at around $20, it's hard to find a much better value than this microSD card.

 Samsung 32GB microSD

 Samsung has been making storage products for quite some time and has been offering extremely affordable microSD cards as well.
 You won't find the smaller sizes, like 8GB or 16GB from Samsung, but from 32GB all the way up to 256GB, you'll find great deals.
-This high-performance card offers transfer speeds of up to 80MB/s, and they are built to last.
-These cards are water, temperature, magnetic and even X-ray proof.
+This high-performance card offers transfer speeds of up to 80MB/s, and they're built to last.
+These cards are water-, temperature-, magnetic-, and even X-ray-proof.

 Kingston Digital 64GB microSD